Article

 • If an apprentice moves to a different apprenticeship in a different NHS employing organisation, it will be for the new employer to determine eligibility for pay preservation, in line with section 1.25 of the TCS handbook.

-• No, the new pay preservation agreements only cover basic pay and not HCAS payments.
+• No, the new pay preservation arrangements only cover basic pay and not HCAS payments.

-However, if an individual is undertaking an apprenticeship that is located in a HCAS zone, then it will be paid in accordance annexes 8 and 9 of the NHS Terms and Conditions Handbook (See scenario 8 - High-cost area supplement).
+However, if an individual is undertaking an apprenticeship that is located in a HCAS zone, then it will be paid in accordance with Annexes 8 and 9 of the NHS Terms and Conditions Handbook. (see scenario 8 – high-cost area supplement)

 If you were previously working in an NHS role and on commencement of your apprenticeship your basic pay was reduced, then your basic pay may need to be adjusted if you are eligible.
 To be eligible you must be on a formal apprenticeship scheme and be training for a role where the pay band is the same or higher than your previous post.

-If you worked for a non NHS employer before commencing your apprenticeship, section 1.25 and 1.26 and annex 30 does not apply.
+If you worked for a non NHS employer before commencing your apprenticeship, section 1.25/1.26 and annex 30 does not apply.

 • The addition of section 1.25 and 1.26, annex 30 will cover all apprenticeships which have an agreed apprenticeship standard as published by the Institute for Apprenticeships and Technical Education (IFATE).
 This requires the apprenticeship to be in paid employment which includes at least six hours per week off-the-job training, paid holiday leave, hands on experience in the role and a formal assessment which leads to a nationally recognised qualification.
 If you are in any doubt, please contact your HR or apprenticeship team.